 After a car accident, clients have many questions.
 Getting answers to these questions is extremely important and should be easy to obtain.
-The more you know and understand about your legal rights after a car accident, the better decisions you will make for yourself going forward.
-You have been injured once, we don't want to see you, or anyone make a bad situation worse by making a wrong decision.
+The more you know and understand your legal rights after a car accident, the better decisions you will make for yourself going forward.
+You have been injured once, we don't want to see you, or anyone makes a bad situation worse by making a wrong decision.
 Car accidents, regardless of how serious, are scary events.
 The experience of the collision can be terrifying regardless of whether you've been in a fender bender or major wreck.
-In addition to the trauma and injuries you sustained you now have to deal with your physical recovery and taking care of your legal rights.
+In addition to the trauma and injuries, you sustained you now have to deal with your physical recovery and taking care of your legal rights.

 Below you'll find answers to some of the most frequently asked questions and free resources from Spada Law that will allow you to learn as much as possible before you take any legal actions.
 Attorney Spada has literally written the book on car accident cases here in Massachusetts.
 His free book, free downloads and videos are all available to help you on this journey you didn’t choose to take.

 Questions You May Have for a Car Accident Attorney

 The Short Answer: Your Auto Insurance Company Will Pay a Portion of Your Lost Wages and Then, If Your Are Successful Against the at-Fault Driver, Their Insurance Company Will Pay the Remainder